aklgupta/xdelta3-gui-2.0/README.md

 To Add
 ---------
-• Drag and drop functionality.
 • Make gui draggable while patch making is running.
-• Only have one instance of a cmd window when making a batch patch.
 • Change icon in menu bar.
 • Add @pause to patch making cmd and .bat application cmd.
 • Fix .zip creation (creates an empty dir)